Fort Hays State University > About FHSU > Academic Divisions > Office of the Provost > Faculty and Unclassified Handbook > Ch 2 Faculty Sen Bylaws

 b.
 It is recommended that these representatives shall have at least the rank of assistant professor and shall have served at least three full years on the faculty of the University.

-c.
+d.
 Method of election.

 (1) Each department shall elect representatives in a meeting at which there shall be nominations from the floor and written ballots counted at the meeting.
+Academic Departments are strongly encouraged to consider the merits of selecting representatives to serve on the Faculty Senate for no more than two full terms consecutively.

 (2) Representatives shall be elected not later than the third school week in April for the term of office to begin and end with the fiscal year (July 1 through June 30.)